kazurayam/SeleniumTestInJavaBackedByDockerContainer/README.md

 ## Problem to solve

-I am interested in automating Web UI testing in Java/Groovy using Selenium WebDriver.
-At the same time, I am interested in developing Web Server applications in Python.
+I am interested in automated tests for Web UI using Selenium WebDriver in Java/Groovy.
+Also I am interested in developing Web Server applications in Python.
 So I want to execute UI tests written in Java against my Web Application written in Python.
-Of course, I can do it by the following manual operations.
+I can do it by the following manual operations.

-In a Terminal on Mac, I start a Docker container by
+\(1\) in a Terminal window on Mac, I will start a Docker container to launch a HTTP server by

     $ cd ~/tmp
     $ docker run -d -p 80:8080 kazurayam/flaskr-kazurayam:1.1.0

-I will open another Terminal, and execute UI tests by
+\(2\) I will open another Terminal window, and execute UI tests by:

     $ cd $projectDir
     $ gradle test
     ....

-When the test has finished, I will go back to the 1st terminal window.
-I will identify the process id of the docker container:
+\(3\) when the test has finished, I will go back to the first terminal window.
+I will identify the id of the running docker container.

     $ docker ps --filter publish=80 --filter status=running -q
     fd5ad3b76b13

-Once I find the pid, I can stop the process gracefully by:
+\(4\) I will stop the container gracefully by:

     $ docker stop fd5ad3b76b13

 This procedure is not difficult.
-But it is cumbersome, easy to make mistakes.
-I often forget terminating the previous docker container, and try to start another one.
-Then I get an error saying "the IP port is already in use".
-Just frustrating.
+But it is cumbersome.
+I often forget terminating the previous docker container.
+When I try to start a container again, I get an error saying "the IP port is already in use", which makes me irritated.

-So, I want to automate starting and stopping any Docker Container on the localhost by my test code in Java.
+I want to automate starting and stopping any Docker Container on the localhost by JUnit tests.

 ## Solution

-I have developed a code in Java using JUnit 5, which does the following:
+I have developed a JUnit test which does the following:

--   This test visits and tests a URL "http://127.0.0.1:3080/" using Selenium WebDriver.
+-   The test visits a URL "http://127.0.0.1:3080/" using Selenium WebDriver.

--   The URL is served by a process on the localhost, in which a Docker Container runs using a docker image which kazurayam published.
+-   The URL is served by a process on the localhost, in which a Docker Container runs using a docker image that I prepared.

--   The web app was originally developed in Python language by the Pallets project, is published at [flaskr tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/)
+-   The web app was developed in Python language by the Pallets project, is published at [flaskr tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/)

--   This test automates running and stopping a Docker Container process using commandline commands: `docker run`, `docker ps` and `docker stop`.
+-   This test automates running and stopping a Docker Container using the well-known commandline commands: `docker run`, `docker ps` and `docker stop`.

 -   The [`com.kazurayam.subprocessj.docker.ContainerRunner`](https://github.com/kazurayam/subprocessj/blob/master/src/main/java/com/kazurayam/subprocessj/docker/ContainerRunner.java) class wraps the "docker run" command.